Reconnection¶

 server restores you to the room and sends a Reconnected message.
 This

-message contains the current room state and an array of all events
+message contains the current room state and the room-uniform

 {